sroscoe2/CS222-Lab-01/readme.md

 This lab is used in CS 222 at Saint Mary's College of California.
 Written by Dr. Sarah Roscoe in 2024.

-This lab has instructions and explanations.
+This lab has *instructions* and *explanations*.
 For every instruction, there will be a link to some explanation or hint in a later part of the lab. *Ignore the explanations at your own risk!* Only do so if you're sure you know what you're doing.

 There are also some *italicized* words, which are used to denote terminology you may be unfamiliar with.
 If you have questions about what these words mean, please ask the instructor or a peer tutor.

-Pieces of code or names of files/folders are denoted in `code font`.
+Pieces of code or names of files and folders are denoted in `code font`.

 # Instructions

-1. [Explanation](#installing) Install Eclipse and JDK.
+1. [Explanation](#installing) Install a JDK and Eclipse.

-2. [Explanation](#cloning) Clone the lab from github.
+2. [Explanation](#cloning) Clone the lab from Github.

 ## Beginning.java

-3. [Explanation](#opening-files) Expand the `src/main` packages and open the `Beginning.java` file.
+3. [Explanation](#opening-files) Expand the `src` folder and `main` package and open the `Beginning.java` file.

 4. [Explanation](#printing) Add another print statement to the `main()` method.
 In the print statement, say something you're looking forward to in this class.

 5. [Explanation](#variables) Declare five variables: an `int`, a `double`, a `String`, a `char` and a `bool`.
-Give them appropriate variable names of your choosing.
-Given the following list, assign each value to the appropriate variable:
+Give each an appropriate variable name of your choosing.
+Given the following list of values, assign each value to the appropriate variable:

 `987` `'s'` `"Hello class"` `432.51` `true`

 ## Middle.java

 6. [Explanation](#for-loops) Open `Middle.java`.
-Look at the `for1thru10()` method and figure out what is the *initialization*, *condition*, and *update* steps of the loop.
+Look at the `for1thru10()` method and figure out what is the *initialization*, *condition*, and *update* steps of the provided loop.
 Write the correct code snippets in the comment space provided.

 7. [Hints](#finding-the-sum) Look at `forSum()`.
-What are the initialization, condition, and update steps for a for loop, when we are given the array `arr`?
+What should be the initialization, condition, and update steps for a for loop, when we are given the array `arr`?
 How should we keep track of the sum as we go?
 Write your answer in comments in the`forSum()` method.

 8. [Hints](#finding-the-sum) Implement `forSum()` to sum the given array using a for loop.
 Replace `return 0;` with `return sum;`

 9. [Explanation](#while-loops) Look at `while1thru10()`.
 There are two questions in block comments similar to what you answered for `for1thru10()`.
 Answer the questions in the space provided.

 10. [Hints](#findingthesum) Look at `whileSum()`.
-What are the initialization, condition, and update steps for a while loop, when we are given the array `arr`?
+What should be the initialization, condition, and update steps for a while loop, when we are given the array `arr`?
 How should we keep track of the sum as we go?
 Write your answer in comments in the`whileSum()` method.

 11. [Hints](#findingthesum) Implement `whileSum()` to sum the given array using a while loop.
 Replace `return 0;` with `return sum;`